amcoolalphonce/water-saving-project/README.md

 * Connect the Hardware
 I will upload the images for this connection
 * Connect the relay module to the Arduino
+* Connect the flushing Mechanism
+* Connect the power supply